goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 - The authors achieve over 1000x improvements in model capacity while maintaining computational efficiency
 - Their approach addresses several challenges of conditional computation, including GPU utilization and load balancing
-- When applied to language modeling and machine translation tasks, their MoE models significantly outperform state-of-the-art models with lower computational cost
+- When applied to Language Modeling and machine translation tasks, their MoE models significantly outperform state-of-the-art models with lower computational cost
 - Their largest model contains up to 137 billion parameters and demonstrates continued performance improvements with increased capacity

 This paper represents a significant advancement in scaling neural networks efficiently, presaging some of the techniques that would later become important in very large language models.